zushicat/simple-fast-multiagent-deep-researcher/README.md

 The individual steps are shown in the terminal.

-The result will be stored in the directory results.
-The file name is a combination of shortened slug of your query and the date/time of the file writing.
+The result will be stored in the directory "results".
+The file name is a combination of a shortened slug of your query and the date/time of the file writing.

+#
 ## Example Usage
 ### Example question
 *On my Crassula Ovata I observed white stuff - mostly in the edges between stem and leafs.
 My first impuls is: this is some sort of pest.
 It's winter right now: the temperature in my flat is usually around 18° and I have installed additional lighning for the plants.
 Up until now, I didn't obeserve this.
 What can this be and how do I get rid of it?*